Warning

 -

-Create a new tool in the selected category by pressing the Create new tool in selected category button.
+Create a new tool in the selected category by pressing the Create New Tool in Selected Category button.

 -

-Select the tooling geometry from the dropdown list.
+Select the tool geometry from the dropdown list.
 Your selection affects the types of Operations you will be able to select to use with a given tool, and the appearance of the simulation in the Preview window.

 Info

-Tooling Geometry¶
+Tool Geometry¶

 -